Janison: Shutdown-threat blame game under way

 Which brings up other basic facts worth remembering.

-That interruption occurred in the Democratic presidency of Barack Obama.
-As is the case now, the Senate was controlled by the party of the incumbent preisdent.
+That interruption occurred during the Democratic presidency of Barack Obama.
+As is the case now, the Senate was controlled by the party of the incumbent president.

 But there was one big difference then.
 The otherwise out-of-power Republicans (Cotton included) controlled the House and essentially prodded the shutdown as they attempted unsuccessfully to kill Obamacare.